-Basic Payroll Terminology
+A Guide to Basic Payroll Terminology

 First let's start with the definition of payroll, which is:

-- Sending paychecks to employees either by live check or direct deposit.
+- Sending paychecks to employees, either by live check or direct deposit.

-Gross Pay vs Net Pay
+Gross Pay vs. Net Pay

 This amount includes employee's gross pay, or total amount, minus all tax withholdings and deductions.
 The net pay equals what the employee is paid on their paycheck or direct deposit.

 Contact your State Department of Labor or U.S. Department of Labor to learn what the law mandates for a minimum wage in your state.
 In an instance where your employee is subject to both federal and state minimum wage requirements, you are required to pay the employee the higher rate of the two minimum wage rates.

-- Manual Punch cards - this is a card which identifies the employee and is used to manually punch into a machine which places a time stamp on the card.
+- Manual Punch Cards: This is a card which identifies the employee and is used to manually punch into a machine, which places a time stamp on the card.
 Later, a person in payroll manually enters that time into their system.

-- Electronic Time tracking - a magnetic card or a thumb stamp can be used to prompt a machine to electronically record the time for the employee.
-No one has to manually enter these times as they are recorded at the time of the employee's clock punch.
+- Electronic Time Tracking: A magnetic card or a thumb stamp can be used to prompt a machine to electronically record the time for the employee.
+No one has to manually enter these times, as they are recorded at the time of the employee's clock punch.

 Regardless of which method is used, the purpose is to record the employee's time accurately so that they are paid for the correct number of hours worked.

-Regular hours vs. Overtime
+Regular Hours vs. Overtime

 What's the difference between regular hours and overtime?

-- Regular rate - This is the employee's regular rate of pay or straight pay.
+- Regular rate: This is the employee's regular rate of pay or straight pay.
 It is their normal rate of pay, for example $12/hour.
 This amount is multiplied by their first 40 hours worked.

-- Overtime - If the employee works over 40 hours, they are paid overtime for the extra hours.
-This is their regular rate of pay which is stated as TIME plus half of their regular rate of pay which is stated as AND A HALF.
+- Overtime: If the employee works over 40 hours, they are paid overtime for the extra hours.
+This is their regular rate of pay, which is stated as time plus half of their regular rate of pay, which is stated as "and a half."
 You multiply this amount times the hours worked to receive their overtime rate.

-For the above example, if the employee's regular rate is $12/hour their overtime rate is $18/hour ($12 + $6 = $18).
+For the above example, if the employee's regular rate is $12/hour, their overtime rate is $18/hour ($12 + $6 = $18).
 You can also calculate the employee's overtime this way: ($12 + ($12X0.5) = $18) or ($12 + ($12/2) = $18).

 How do you calculate overtime if the employee worked 42 hours?